Southern African Wildlife College Trust (SAWCT)

 Swift Code: ABSA ZA JJ

-We would like to acknowledge your much appreciated support with a letter of thanks, receipt and 18A tax certificate.
+We would like to acknowledge your much appreciated support with a letter of thanks, receipt and 18A tax certificate where required.

 Donations are publicised in the SAWCT Annual Report and Audited Financial Statements.
 Donations are also tracked over time and donor statuses recognized accordingly in the Annual Report.
 Your name will also be added to the SAWCT donor plinth at the College.
 Donors can view the plinth on visiting the College or while attending the annual graduation at the College.